 More about genetics – The N’Dama (the foundation breed of Senepol cattle) and the Tuli are breeds that survived for over 5,000 years in Africa, despite drought, tropical climatic conditions, and real challenges associated with fly- and tick-borne diseases, which resulted in developing major genetic resistance.
 In addition, these African breeds are not fed dietary supplements such as grain as is done in feedlots.
 Too, only the most gentle or docile cattle were selected.
 The Senepol, Tuli, and Red Angus breeds are compatible in body type and conformation, which, along with potentially substantial hybrid vigor, translates into remarkably productive and efficient cows and calves that are also highly uniform.

 This custom-made, commercial three-breed composite yields adaptable, easy-care cattle.
 These cattle are entirely of the Bos taurus type with no Brahman-influence (Bos indicus).
 Bull and heifer calves reach puberty early, even at 5 to 6 months, in part due to no Bos indicus influence.
-These uniquely bred cattle possess slick hair coats and numerous vertical skin folds, while depositing little fat along the tops of their backs (but more in the abdomen region), which explain why they are often observed grazing in open pastures during the heat of the afternoon in summer.
+These uniquely bred cattle possess slick hair coats and numerous vertical skin folds, while depositing little fat along the tops of their backs (but more in the abdomen region), among other vital characters, which collectively explain why they are often observed grazing in open pastures during the heat of the afternoon in summer.
 Body coat colors range from white to red.
 Cattle with black body coats fare poorly in south Texas.

 At maturity, cows are small to moderate in body size (weighing about 900 to1,000 pounds), produce just enough milk, and do not carry excessive flesh or bone.
 Cows thrive on mature, coarse forage during summer and winter seasons with limited or no energy or protein supplementation.
 At weaning, it is not uncommon for a cow to wean 60 even 70% of her own body weight in terms of the weight of the calf.
 The photo below is of an approximate 900 pound cow with her 9 month-old, Red Angus-sired calf.
 This year, heifers were wintered on their dams to minimize stress and avoid unnecessary costs of feed supplements.
 This calf’s 205 day-adjusted weaning weight was 505 pounds.
 On 6 March, the heifers were weaned.
 The cost per heifer over the winter was only $3.26 (vaccination costs).
 In previous years when heifers were weaned in the fall, the cost (mostly feed) was well over $100 per heifer.
 Also, as of May 23 all cows that wintered their heifers have now calved and are in good condition.